The Eagle (novel)

-The Eagle is the final novel in the historical novel series A Dream of Eagles (published in the United States as the Camulod Chronicles) by Jack Whyte.
+The Eagle is 2005 historical fantasy novel by the Scottish-Canadian novelist Jack Whyte.
+It is the final installment in the historical novel series A Dream of Eagles (published in the United States as the Camulod Chronicles).
 The Eagle follows the continuing story of Clothar (Lancelot) from when he meets Arthur Pendragon, to, and possibly after, King Arthur's death.
 It is noted for having a sympathetic portrait of Mordred.

-The novel was published on November 19, 2005 in Canada and in 2007 in the United States.
+The novel was published on November 19, 2005, in Canada and in 2007 in the United States.